-The Employment Rights Act 2025 will introduce a range of changes to paternity and unpaid parental leave.
-These changes will impact on policies and processes, and this page brings together the resources and information you need to understand what’s changing, when it’s happening, and how to comply with the changes.
+The Employment Rights Act 2025 has introduced changes to paternity and unpaid parental leave.
+These changes impact on policies and processes.
+This page brings together the resources and information you need to understand what's changed and how to comply with the changes.

 Affiliate membership offers instant access to CIPD resources without the need for assessments or study, or explore your options to become a professional member of the CIPD to demonstrate your commitment to the world of work.